jdye64/nv-ingest/README.md

 Submit a PDF file with splitting and extraction tasks.

-**Note: (TODO)** This currently only works for pymupdf; haystack, Adobe, LlamaParse, and Unstructured.io have existing workflows but have not been fully converted to use our unified metadata schema.
+**Note: (TODO)** This currently only works for pymupdf and eclair; haystack, Adobe, LlamaParse, and Unstructured.io have existing workflows but have not been fully converted to use our unified metadata schema.

 ```bash